 System Device Name The current name of the Router.
-This name is also the "hostname" for users with an "@Home" type connection.
 Firmware Version The version of the current firmware installed.
 Modem Modem Status This indicates the status of the ADSL modem component.
 DownStream Connection Speed Displays the speed for the DownStream Connection.
 UpStream Connection Speed If connected, displays the speed for the Up Stream (upload) ADSL Connection.
 VPI This displays the current VPI setting used for the ADSL connection.
 VCI This displays the current VCI setting used for the ADSL connection.
-Internet Connection Method Displays the current connection method, as set in the Setup Wizard .
-Internet Connection This indicates the current status of the Internet Connection Active - Connection exists • Idle - No current connection, but no error has been detected.
-This condition normally arises when an idle connection is automatically terminated. • Failed - The connection was terminated abnormally.
+Internet Connection Method Displays the current connection method, as set in the Setup Wizard.
+Internet Connection This indicates the current status of the Internet Connection Active - Connection exists Idle - No current connection, but no error has been detected.
+This condition normally arises when an idle connection is automatically terminated.
+Failed - The connection was terminated abnormally.
 This could be caused by Modem failure, or the loss of the connection to the ISP's server.
 If there is an error, you can click the "Connection Details" button to find out more information.
 Internet IP Address This IP Address is allocated by the ISP (Internet Service Provider).
 If using a dynamic IP address, and no connection currently exists, this information is unavailable.
 Connection Details Click this button to open a sub-window and view a detailed description of the current connection.
 Depending on the type of connection, a "log" may also be available.
-LAN IP Address The IP Address of the 54Mbps 802.11g ADSL Firewall Modem Router.
+LAN IP Address The IP Address of the Broadband ADSL Router.
 Network Mask The Network Mask (Subnet Mask) for the IP Address above.
 DHCP Server This shows the status of the DHCP Server function.
 The value will be "Enabled" or "Disabled".
-MAC Address This shows the MAC Address for the 54Mbps 802.11g ADSL Firewall Modem Router, as seen on the LAN interface.
+MAC Address This shows the MAC Address for the Broadband ADSL Router, as seen on the LAN interface.

-Wireless Wireless Name (SSID) If using an ESS (Extended Service Set, with multiple access points) this ID is called an ESSID (Extended Service Set Identifier).
-Region The current region, as set on the Wireless screen.
-Channel This shows the Channel currently used, as set on the Wireless screen.
-Wireless AP This indicates whether or not the Wireless Access Point feature is enabled.
-Broadcast Name This indicates whether or not the SSID is Broadcast.
-This setting is on the Wireless screen.
 Buttons Connection Details Click this button to open a sub-window and view a detailed description of the current connection.
-Attached Devices This will open a sub-window, showing all LAN and Wireless devices currently on the network.
+Attached Devices This will open a sub-window, showing all LAN devices currently on the network.
 Refresh Screen Update the data displayed on screen.